The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 It’s very common to feel like we are living two lives; the one we live at work, and the one we live at home.
 When these are in conflict and the various roles we have in life are out of sync this can leave us feeling depleted, disconnected and unauthentic.
 Stress, burnout, frustration and unhappiness kicks in as a result of not being true to ourselves or flourishing in either world.
 In the Balance session we will look at how to merge our personal and professional lives by being true to ourselves, so that instead of split lives, we can live one full life with joy, care, energy and authenticity.

-Open conversation chaired by Sarah Reakes, MD, KISS Communications; invited guests include Helen Turner, Operations Manager, John Lewis, Rosa Dos Santos, MD of Exact Sourcing, ThorA Rain, health and well-being practitioner, The Helpful Clinic and Laura Carter-Penman, Lead Nurse at Bourn Hall Fertility Clinic .
+Open conversation chaired by Sarah Reakes, MD, KISS Communications; invited guests include Helen Turner, Operations Manager, John Lewis, Rosa Dos Santos, MD of Exact Sourcing, ThorA Rain, health and well-being practitioner, The Helpful Clinic and Mariella Giancola, Head of HR at British Antarctic Survey.

 Mindset: What will be will be…or will it?

 Is your mindset your friend or your foe – can it be rigid, unhelpful or self-limiting?
 Are some of us born more resilient than others and can strength be taught?
-Would you like to strengthen or adopt a mindset to achieve your dreams and to overcome personal challenges?
+Women are poorly represented in industry and in business – why is this?
 In this sessions we will focus on understanding how thoughts are critical in growth and day to day experiences.
-We will share personal experiences in how to manage those gremlins to overcome personal and cultural challenges we face at home, at work and in society.
+We will share personal experiences in how to manage those gremlins to overcome personal challenges we face at home, in business and in society.
 What is your own personal definition of success?
 In this session we will also explore the many meanings of success.

-Open conversation chaired by Professor Dame Carol Black, Principle of Newnham College; invited guests include Yemisi Mokuolo, Creative Industries Consultant, Hatch Africa and Liz O’Riordan, Consultant Oncoplastic Breast Surgeon, Ipswich Hospital NHS Trust.
+Open conversation chaired by Professor Dame Carol Black, Principle of Newnham College; invited guests include Yemisi Mokuolo, Creative Industries Consultant, Hatch Africa, Liz O’Riordan, Consultant Oncoplastic Breast Surgeon, Ipswich Hospital NHS Trust, Susan Ritchie, Executive and Leadership Coach and Writer and Miranda Weston-Smith, Business development consultant and BioBeat founder.

 Sponsorship and exhibition opportunities: